 3. Practice reciprocity.

 Not all first-time guests will complete a connection card but if they take the time to do it – and this may seem obvious but is often missed – be sure to follow up within a day or two.
 A simple, personal email thanking them for coming and inviting them back is a great way to keep the door open without it feeling like a full-court press.

 PRO TIP: Don’t add their email to the church email list … yet.
 Again, take it slow.

 4. Allow for acclimation.

 Visiting a new church can feel a lot like visiting a foreign country.
 Everyone is bustling around, knowing exactly where to go and when to be there, all while knowing each other well and speaking what may seem like an entirely foreign language.

 "...moving first-time Easter Sunday visitors to fully engaged members should always be the end-goal, but first, invite them to return..."

 Not everyone is fluent in ‘the blood of the lamb’ or knows that ‘The Club’ is your children’s ministry so it’s important to recognize that in order to communicate effectively and make them feel welcome, we have to speak in more universal terms that they can understand.

-Your church is going to see a huge surge in first-time visitors so it’s important to be intentional about stewarding everyone who chooses to join you.
-Moving first-time Easter Sunday visitors to fully engaged members should always be a goal – and your service and stewardship can help keep them there every other Sunday of the year.
+Your church is going to see a huge surge in first-time visitors, so it’s important to be intentional about stewarding everyone who chooses to join you.
+Moving first-time Easter Sunday visitors to fully engaged members should always be the end-goal, but first, invite them to return.
+Having processes in place to invite them to their next faith step when they are ready will help keep them there every other Sunday of the year.